maevadevs/Learn-SQL-Complete-Bootcamp/readme.md

 # About

 These are my notes from the Complete SQL Bootcamp course.
+This course is about SQL and its implementation in PostgreSQL.

 ## Course Curriculum

 - Postgre SQL Installation
 - Databases and Table Basics
   - SQL Statement Fundamentals
-  - GROUP BY Clauses
+  - `GROUP BY` Clauses
   - Assessment Test 1
 - Joins
 - Advanced SQL